zignig/astralboot/README.md

 The boot sequence should happen in this order

-1. The new virtual server should ask for an ip address
+1. The new virtual server should ask for an ip address.
-2. Astral boot serves an address with extra information pointing back to the astral bootserver
+2. Astral boot serves an address with extra information pointing back to the astral bootserver.
-3. A undionly.kpxe image is served to the machine
+3. A undionly.kpxe image is served to the machine.
-4. it asks again for an ip address ( it will get the same address )
+4. it asks again for an ip address ( it will get the same address ).
-5. A menu to select the operating system is presented on the boot line
+5. A menu to select the operating system is presented on the boot line.
-6. Select the OS of you choice ( coreos , or debian at this point )
+6. Select the OS of you choice ( coreos , or debian at this point ).
 7. It will boot the server.

 Debian will be fairly quick , coreos will take some time as the .gz file is 165 Mb , so it will take some time to download